GOTS - What is the Global Organic Textile Standard? - NIKIN CH

 • No use of materials such as chrome, nickel, PVC

-• Environmental protection programme in all partner companies along the value chain
+• Environmental protection program in all partner companies along the value chain

 Technical quality